Managing Permanently Assigned University Vehicles

 Full-time staff that drive permanently assigned vehicles have their driver license checked annually for validity by Fleet Services staff.

 The University of Minnesota is exempt from federal fuel taxes.
 To take advantage of this exemption, University vehicles should be fueled at the campus fueling locations whenever possible.
+See Fleet Services webpage.
 While away from campus, drivers should use a Fleet-issued fuel credit card.

 Use of the University fuel pumps and the fuel credit card are the only two means by which the University receives an exemption from federal fuel taxes.

-When fueling a vehicle with the fuel credit card, the driver must select a self-service pump and the lowest octane fuel recommended by the manufacturer.
+When fueling a vehicle with the fuel credit card, select a self-service pump and the lowest octane fuel recommended by the manufacturer.

-Permanently assigned vehicles must pass a safety inspection by a certified mechanic every two years for license renewal.
+Permanently assigned vehicles undergo a safety inspection by a certified mechanic every two years for license renewal.
 Inspections are available through the Fleet Services Maintenance Shop.

-- Vehicles located on System Campuses and stations must be inspected by a certified mechanic.
-Once inspected, a Fleet Services inspection report must be submitted for staff review.
-All applicable vehicles must be inspected.
-Inspection documentation must be on file in Fleet Services on the Twin Cities Campus prior to license tabs being issued in February of every even numbered year.
+- Vehicles located on System campuses and stations are to be inspected by a certified mechanic.
+Once inspected, a Fleet Services inspection report is submitted for staff review.
+All applicable vehicles are subject to inspection.
+Inspection documentation is submitted to Fleet Services on the Twin Cities campus prior to license tabs being issued in February of every even numbered year.

 - New license tabs will not be issued for vehicles that do not pass inspection or have no inspection report on file.

-- Authorized Drivers must report any known equipment or vehicle safety defect to their DRA and/or supervisor.
+- Authorized Drivers are required to immediately report any known equipment or vehicle safety defect to their DRA and/or supervisor.
 It is the responsibility of the DRA or supervisor to ensure the defect is investigated and corrected.